 Dealspotr Shortcut: When creating an influencer marketing campaign, you can select right off the bat if you want your influencer to write a dedicated article about your brand/service, or if they’re able to include you in a roundup post, like a Spring lookbook or holiday gift guide.
 That way, the influencer will know up front what type of article they should prepare for.

 11. Assess the industry.

 Another factor that drives pricing up or down is the influencer’s vertical.
-Is their industry highly competitive - with tens of similar companies competing to work with a small handful of influencers?
-That’s going to drive up their rates.
+Is their industry highly competitive - with tens of similar companies competing to work with a small handful of content creators?
+That’s going to drive up influencers' rates.

 However, some influencers claim singularity where there isn’t any.
 That’s why it’s helpful to evaluate the landscape of influencers within their niche or location before you sign off on pricing.
 Check this graph from the Influence.co study, listing posting price by vertical: